When you’re in a relationship,you expect respect, empathy, love, support, and effective communication with your partner.

 How do you deal with a spouse with ADHD

 Once you understand the ADHD effects on marriage, you can sail through the marriage and take care of your spouse using the below-mentioned tips:

 ADHD effects on marriage could be that you both might feel stuck in a place with no exit.
 Know that the more you pay attention to the ADHD of your partner, the more frustrating and stressful your life starts to look.

 So, to ensure that your relationship can move forward, you should try to make peace with some of theADHD tendencies of your partner.
 Implementing this change in you will have an immense impact on your marital satisfaction.

 Define your own space

-ADHD and relationships don’t always mix well together.
-While in a relationship, you would expect your spouse to appreciate you and look beyond oneself, they would do precisely the opposite.
+ADHD and relationships can pose threats, but it’s not that you can’t overcome them.
+While in a relationship, you would expect your spouse to appreciate you and look beyond yourself.
+They would do precisely the opposite.